Keira Knightley: Early life and education

-Keira Christina Knightley was born on 26 March 1985 in the southwestern London suburb of Teddington, to stage actor Will Knightley and playwright Sharman Macdonald.
-She was born at home in her kitchen with no medical assistance save a midwife.
-She was meant to be named "Kiera", the anglicised form of "Kira", after the Soviet figure skater Kira Ivanova, whom her father admired; however, Macdonald, who is dyslexic, misspelt the name when she registered her daughter's birth certificate, writing the e before the i.
+Keira Christina Knightley was born on 26 March 1985, in the southwestern London suburb of Teddington, to stage actor Will Knightley and playwright Sharman Macdonald.
 Her father is English and her mother is of Scottish and Welsh descent.
 Knightley has an older brother, Caleb.
 Macdonald worked as a playwright after her acting career came to an end.
 Knightley's parents encountered substantial financial difficulties following the birth of her brother; her father, a "middling" actor, agreed to a second child only if her mother sold a script first.
 However, her parents' varying degrees of success did not deter Knightley's curiosity about the profession.
 Macdonald introduced her children to theatre and ballet very early, inspiring Knightley's interest in acting.

 Knightley attended Teddington School.
 She was diagnosed with dyslexia at six, but by the time she was eleven, with her parents' support, she says, "they deemed me to have got over it sufficiently".
 She is still a slow reader and cannot read out loud.
-Due to her hard time reading, the school classified her as having "special educational needs," which made her feel discouraged.
+Due to her hard time reading, the school classified her as having "special educational needs", which made her feel discouraged.
 Her parents used the promise of acting to encourage her to work harder.
+She was meant to be named "Kiera", the anglicised form of "Kira", after the Soviet figure skater Kira Ivanova, whom her father admired; however, Macdonald, who is dyslexic, misspelt the name when she registered her daughter's birth certificate, writing the e before the i.

 Knightley has said she was "single-minded about acting".
 At age three, she requested to obtain an agent like her parents and secured one at six.
 This led to her taking a number of small parts in television dramas.
 She acted in a number of local amateur productions, which included After Juliet, written by her mother, and United States, written by her drama teacher.
 Knightley began studying her A-Levels at Esher College in Surrey but left after a year to pursue an acting career.
 Her mother's friends encouraged her to go to drama school, which she declined for financial and professional reasons.